SixArm/sixarm_sql_schema_examples/README.md

   * For example, for range naming we use "start" and "stop", not "begin" and "end", nor "from" and "to".

+Use a field name with a long meaningful name, not an abbreviation nor initialism.

+  * For example, use "latitude", not "lat".

 ### Types